 Seeking adventure travel?
 Stretching across Alaska, from Canada’s Yukon to the Pacific, Wrangell-St. Elias National Park is part of the largest protected land mass on earth.
 Most people will never see it.
 You can be one of the few.

-Here at Ultima Thule Alaska Adventure Lodge we are enjoying the off season and gearing up for another great year in the Wrangell / St. Elias Wilderness.
+Here at Ultima Thule Alaska Adventure Lodge we have begun another great year in the Wrangell / St. Elias Wilderness.
 Whether your interests are Airplane Safari adventures, luxury leisure travel or powder skiing, we've got something special instore for you!
 Check out the Blog to see photos of the adventures!
-And remember to reserve your space for 2014 soon!
+There is limited space still avilable for 2014.
+And we are accepting bookings for 2015!

 PS.
 Check back soon, we're in the process of website remodeling!